brastelcloud/redmine_basix/README.md

 So if your user name at Basix is 'john', your Redmine user login name should also be 'john'.

+Obs: in a planned future release we will allow to identify the corresponding user at the other system using the user email address.

 ## Usage

 To make calls, simply click on the phone icon near the name of the person you want to call.